 A RIC is limited in its ability to deduct expenses in excess of its investment company taxable income.
 If our deductible expenses in a given year exceed our investment company taxable income, we will have a net operating loss for that year.
 A RIC is not able to offset its investment company taxable income with net operating losses on either a carryforward or carryback basis, and net operating losses generally will not pass through to holders of our common stock.
 In addition, expenses can be used only to offset investment company taxable income, and may not be used to offset net capital gain.
 A RIC may not use any net capital losses (i.e., realized capital losses in excess of realized capital gains) to offset the RIC's investment company taxable income, but may carry forward those losses, and use them to offset future capital gains, indefinitely.
-Further, a RIC's deduction of net business interest expenses is limited to 30% of its "adjusted taxable income" plus "floor plan financing interest expense."
+Further, a RIC's deduction of net business interest expense is limited to 30% of its "adjusted taxable income" plus "floor plan financing interest expense."
 It is not expected that any portion of any underwriting or similar fee will be deductible for U.S. federal income tax purposes to us or the holders of our common stock.
-Due to these limits on the deductibility of expenses, net capital losses and business interest expenses, we may, for U.S. federal income tax purposes, have aggregate taxable income we actually earned during those years.
+Due to these limits on the deductibility of expenses, net capital losses and business interest expenses, we may, for U.S. federal income tax purposes, have aggregate taxable income for several years that we are required to distribute and that is taxable to stockholders even if this income is greater than the aggregate net income we actually earned during those years.